Excodibur/ioBroker.schwoerer-ventcube/README.md

 ### Preconditions
 In order to access the network-interface of Ventcube the following (known) preconditions need to be met:
-- The Ventcube needs to be connected to you internal network (usually via standard RJ45-cable)
+- The Ventcube needs to be connected to your internal network (usually via network-cable)
-- Modbus TCP interface needs to be supported (Control-Panel: >= V1.05, VentCube: >= V02.11) and usally has to be enabled manually first
+- Modbus TCP interface needs to be supported (Control-Panel: >= V1.05, VentCube: >= V02.11) and often has to be enabled manually first
     * On Control Panel login to "Service" section (use standard password from docs)
 	* In Basic Settings check that Network Connection is established and "9.
 Network Interface" and "10.
 Modbus TCP" are both active.
 	* If the last two settings are not active, activate them and restart the Ventcube (e.g. by cutting the power temporarily)